steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 };
 ```

-With this configuration, you can use React, SCSS, images or almost all the things available in [Steadylearner].
+With this configuration, you can use React, SCSS, images and almost all the things available in [Steadylearner].

-We will learn how to use Cypress in the later [React blog posts].
+[We will learn how to use Cypress](https://www.steadylearner.com/blog/read/How-to-use-Cypress-with-React) later.
 We need the code snippet similar to this for that.

 ```js
 const minimizer = [